What is a Serverless database, and How it can Save you Time and Money

 No organization wants to put its entire end user experience at risk, or permanently associate its brand with unreliability because of sizing miscalculations.
 The stakes are just too high.

 However, when taking a closer look at how relational database engines like PostgreSQL work, they are not that different from a compute component and a storage component.
-Leveraging progress made by Kubernetes and S3-compatible object storage, there are technical solutions to make PostgreSQL autoscaled in a reliable manner, or more: completely “serverless.”
+Leveraging progress made by Kubernetes and Amazon S3-compatible Scaleway Object Storage, there are technical solutions to make PostgreSQL autoscaled in a reliable manner, or more: completely “serverless.”

 Less is more: understanding Serverless